Economy

 Share

-India’s economic growth forecast for the fiscal year 2025-26 has been revised downward by several international organizations, global uncertainties and challenges.
-The Bank has adjusted its projection to 6.3%, down from 6.7% in January, attributing the revision to subdued industrial growth and soft export demand.
-Despite this, India is expected to remain the fastest-growing major economy, supported by robust consumption and public investment.
+India’s economic growth forecast for the fiscal year 2025-26 has been revised downward by several international organizations, citing global uncertainties and domestic challenges.
+The World Bank has adjusted its projection to 6.3%, down from 6.7% in January, attributing the revision to subdued industrial growth and soft export demand.
+Despite this, India is expected to remain the fastest-growing major economy, supported by robust private consumption and public investment.

-, the International Fund (IMF) has lowered its growth forecast to 6.2% for 2025-26, citing escalating trade tensions and global uncertainty.
+Similarly, the International Monetary Fund (IMF) has lowered its growth forecast to 6.2% for 2025-26, citing escalating trade tensions and global uncertainty.
 The IMF emphasized that the swift escalation of trade tensions has generated extremely high levels of policy ambiguity, complicating efforts to establish a central global growth outlook.

-Fitch Ratings has also revised India’s GDP growth forecast for 2025 to 6.4%, down from 7%, reflecting a from expectations.
-Despite this, Fitch remains optimistic about India’s , citing strong domestic demand and infrastructure as key growth drivers.
+Fitch Ratings has also revised India’s GDP growth forecast for 2025 to 6.4%, down from 7%, reflecting a decline from previous expectations.
+Despite this, Fitch remains optimistic about India’s recovery, citing strong domestic demand and infrastructure investments as key growth drivers.

 Despite these challenges, India is projected to maintain the fastest growth rate among the world’s largest economies, supported by resilient consumption and government spending.
 However, the global economic outlook remains cautious, with the World Bank downgrading its global growth forecast to 2.3%, down from 2.8% in 2024, primarily due to heightened trade tensions and increased trade barriers.